BishopFox/BrokenHill/docs/README.md

 ## Observations and recommendations

-The [Observations and recommendations on using this tool](observations.md) document contains some detailed discussions about how to get useful results efficiently.
+[The "Observations and recommendations on using this tool" document](observations.md) contains some detailed discussions about how to get useful results efficiently.

 ## Extracting result information

-The [Extracting result information](extracting_result_information.md) document describes how to export key information from Broken Hill's JSON output data using `jq`.
+[The "Extracting result information" document](extracting_result_information.md) describes how to export key information from Broken Hill's JSON output data using `jq`.

 ## Notes on specific models Broken Hill has been tested against